 The Jackson County Detention Center Inmate Search has information on people who have been arrested and are in jail, which includes current status, bail amount, and visiting hours.
 Also, you are able to find the same information on anyone who has been arrested or discharged within the last 24 hours.
 Jail inmates are shown in alphabetical order by their last name.
 You can get their arrest information faster if you enter the arrestee’s name, birth date, or inmate ID Number.

 If the inmate you are looking for is at another jail you should check our guide to other Kentucky jails: Kentucky County Jails

 A mugshot, or jail booking photo, is the picture that the police take when you are booked into jail.
-A mugshot is make of one full face and a profile picture.
+A mugshot is made up of one full face photo and a profile picture.
 Your name and booking number will appear on the mugshot, and they are kept on file at the jail.